thenexthub/Codira/docs/proposals/archive/MemoryAndConcurrencyModel.rst

 ---------------------------------

-Asynchronous calls are nice and define away the possibility of deadlock, but at some point you need to get a return value back and async programming is very awkward.
+Asynchronous calls are nice and define away the possibility of deadlock, but at some point, you need to get a return value back and async programming is very awkward.
 To handle this, a 'synch' block is used.
 For example, the following is valid::